 33. Recordation of Lease.
 This Lease shall not be recorded; instead, a short form memorandum thereof, in form and substance reasonably satisfactory to Landlord and Tenant, which form shall include, without limitation, the provisions of Article 46 of this Lease, will be recorded in the public records of Osceola County, Florida, and Tenant will pay the recording costs.
-In the event of a discrepancy between the provisions of this Lease and such short form thereof, the provisions of this Lease shall prevail.
-The Memorandum of Lease executed and recorded pursuant hereto shall include a joinder of the Ground Lessor providing that the Ground Lessor will honor the Tenant's rights under this Lease in the event and regardless of any default under or termination of the Master Ground Lessor and that Tenant shall continue to perform its obligations under and in accordance with the terms and conditions of this Lease.
+In the event of a discrepancy between the provisions of this Lease and such short form thereof, the provisions of this Lease shall include a joinder of the Ground Lessor providing that the Ground Lessor will honor the Tenant's rights under this Lease in the event and regardless of any default under or termination of the Master Ground Lessor and that Tenant shall actorn to the Ground Lessor and that Tenant shall continue to perform its obligations under and in accordance with the terms and conditions of this Lease.